-During the financial year, the Bank maintained the composition of the Shariah Committee with three members where the Chairman is Dr Mohd Edil bin Abd Sukor and the members are Dr Abdullaah bin Jalil and En Megat Hizaini bin Hassan.
+During the financial year, the Bank maintained the composition of the Shariah Committee with three (3) members where the Chairman is Dr Mohd Edil bin Abd Sukor and the members are Dr Abdullaah bin Jalil and En Megat Hizaini bin Hassan.

-The Shariah Committee has the responsibility to provide objective and sound advice to the Bank to ensure that its aims and operations, business, affairs and activities are in compliance with Shariah.
+The Shariah Committee has the responsibility to provide objective and sound advice to the Bank to ensure that its aims and operations, business, affairs and activities are in compliance with Shariah principles.
 This includes:

-- (i) Providing a decision or advice to the Bank on the application of any rulings of the Shariah Advisory Council (SAC) or standards on Shariah matters that are applicable to the operations, business, affairs and activities of the Bank; - (ii) Providing a decision or advice on matters which require a reference to be made to the SAC; - (iii) Providing a decision or advice on the operations, business, affairs and activities of the Bank which may trigger a Shariah non-compliance event; - (iv) Deliberating and affirming a Shariah non-compliance finding by any relevant functions; and - (v) Endorsing a rectification measure to address a Shariah non-compliance event.
+- (i) Providing a decision or advice to the Bank on the application of any rulings of the Shariah Advisory Council ("SAC") or standards on Shariah matters that are applicable to the operations, business, affairs and activities of the Bank; - (ii) Providing a decision or advice on matters which require a reference to be made to the SAC; - (iii) Providing a decision or advice on the operations, business, affairs and activities of the Bank which may trigger a Shariah non-compliance event; - (iv) Deliberating and affirming a Shariah non-compliance finding by any relevant functions; and - (v) Endorsing a rectification measure to address a Shariah non-compliance event.

-The details of attendance of each member at Shariah Committee meetings held during the financial year ended 31 March 2023 are as follows:
+The details of attendance of each member at Shariah Committee meetings held during the financial year ended 31 March 2024 are as follows:

-Shariah Committee Members Attendance and Number of Meetings

-Dr. Mohd Edil bin Abd Sukor (Chairman) 5/5

-Dr Abdullaah bin Jalil 5/5

-En.
-Megat Hizaini bin Hassan 5/5
+Shariah Committee Members Attendance and Shahan Committee Members Number of Meetings Dr. Mohd Edil bin Abd Sukor (Retired as Chairman on 30 April 2024) 7/7 Dr. Abdullaah bin Jalil (Appointed as Chairman on 1 May 2024) 7/7 En.
+Megat Hizaini bin Hassan (Re-appointed as Member on 1 May 2024) 7/7 Dr. Syaryanti binti Hussin (Appointed as Member on 15 April 2024) 0/0